jjt/LUXTRUBUK/README.md

-luxtrubuk
+LUXTRUBUK
 =========

-Let LUXTRUBUK host a game of Jeopardy! for you and your pals
+LUXTRUBUK is a Jeopardy!™ simulator for good buds.

+### This is in no way affiliated with Sony Pictures, Jeopardy!™, or any other related entity